Tristan Thompson Asked Khloe Kardashian For A Paternity Test, Reports ‘Total Pro Sports’

 Khloe Kardashian is reportedly now trying to figure out what to do about her relationship with Tristan Thompson.
 Although rumors are flying that the reality star is planning to pack up and head back to L.A. with her family and friends, she is currently still living in Cleveland.
 With rumors that Tristan now wants a paternity test circulating, it seems that the couple’s story may have yet another dramatic twist.

-Although Khloe Kardashian has spoken out on social media about the birth of her baby girl, True Thompson, and her sister Kourtney Kardashian’s birthday, both she and Tristan Thompson are staying quiet on the cheating and paternity allegations.
+Although Khloe Kardashian has spoken out on social media about the birth of her baby girl, True Thompson, and sister Kourtney Kardashian’s birthday, both she and Tristan Thompson are staying quiet on the cheating and paternity allegations.